ib565/SeqView/plan.md

 ---

-### Stage 2: Translation
+### Stage 2: Translation ✅ COMPLETE

 **Goal:** Show protein translation below the sequence.

 **Scope:**
-- Implement codon table (client-side)
+- Implement full codon table (64 codons → amino acids, client-side)
   - For DNA: treat T as if it were U (standard practice)
   - For RNA: use directly
-- Translate sequence in reading frame 0
+- Translate sequence in reading frames 0, 1, 2
 - Display amino acids aligned below codons (one letter codes: M, A, K, etc.)
-- Show stop codons distinctly (*, or "Stop")
+- Show stop codons distinctly (* in red/bold)
+- Handle orphan bases: Frames 1/2 show orphan bases at start (grayed out, not translated)
 - Toggle to show/hide translation
 - Dropdown to switch reading frames (0, 1, 2)

 **Out of scope:** Reverse complement, 6-frame translation, ORF detection.

 **Done when:** You see `ATG` with `M` (Methionine/Start) below it, aligned properly.
+Can switch frames and see orphan bases handled correctly.

 ---

-### Stage 3: Annotations (Local Only)
+### Stage 3: Annotations (Local Only) ✅ COMPLETE

 **Goal:** Create and display annotations on the sequence.

 **Scope:**
+- **Selection methods:**
-- Click and drag to select a region on the sequence
+  - Drag selection: Click and drag across bases to select region
+  - Click selection: Click start position, then click end position (alternative method)
-- Form to add: label (required), color (picker), type (optional dropdown: gene, promoter, CDS, misc)
+- Form to add: label (required), color (picker with 8 presets), type (optional dropdown: gene, promoter, CDS, misc)
-- Display annotations as colored highlight/underline on the sequence bases
+- Display annotations as Benchling-style colored bars below sequence rows (not highlighting bases)
+- Lane packing: Non-overlapping annotations appear on same line; overlapping ones stack vertically
 - List annotations in a sidebar panel
+- Edit annotations: Change label, color, type
+- Delete annotations: Remove via sidebar
-- Click annotation in sidebar → scroll/jump to that region
+- Click annotation in sidebar → scroll/jump to that region with temporary highlight
 - Store in React state (no persistence yet)

-**Out of scope:** Database, editing, deleting, overlapping annotation resolution.
+**Out of scope:** Database persistence, overlapping annotation resolution (last annotation wins).

-**Done when:** You can select bases 10-50, label it "Promoter", and see it highlighted in your chosen color.
+**Done when:** You can drag-select bases 10-50, label it "Promoter", see it as a colored bar below the sequence, edit it, and delete it.

 ---